 The Kern County cases are the oldest and largest of several groups of prosecutions that occurred in a wave of child sex abuse hysteria that swept through the country in the 1980s and early 1990s.
 Some (but not all) of these cases included allegations of satanic rituals.
 Many focused on day care centers.
 Nationally, there have been dozens of exonerations in child sex abuse hysteria cases.

 Most of the Kern County child sex abuse cases were multi-defendant group prosecutions.
-In one of these group cases, Margie Grafton, along with John Stoll
+In one of these group cases, Marjorie Grafton, along with John Stoll

 , Tim Palomo

 , were accused of forming a “child sex abuse ring” to sexually molest boys over a period of several months in the mid-1980s.